Higher Chern classes in Iwasawa theory: Introduction

 The reflexive hull of a $\La$-module $M$ is $M^{**} = (M^{*})^{*}$ for $M^* = \mathrm{Hom}_{\Lambda}(M,\Lambda)$, and there is a canonical homomorphism $M \to M^{**}$.
 Iwasawa-theoretic duality results tell us that since $X$ is pseudo-null, the map $\mf{X} \to \mf{X}^{**}$ is injective with an explicit pseudo-null cokernel (in particular, see Proposition \ref{r2case}).
 We have a commutative diagram

 Taking cokernels of the vertical homomorphisms in \eqref{eq:diagramnasty} yields a homomorphism

 where $\mr{im}$ denotes the image.
-A snake lemma argument then tells us that the cokernel of $f$ is the Tate twist of an Iwasawa adjoint $\alpha(X)$ of $X$ which has the same class as $X^{\iota}$ in the Grothendieck group of the quotient category of pseudo-null modules by finite modules.
+A snake lemma argument then tells us that the cokernel of $f$ is the Tate twist of an Iwasawa adjoint $\alpha(X)$ of $X$ which has the same class as $X^{\iota}$ in the quotient of the Grothendieck group of the category of pseudo-null modules by the Grothendieck group of the category of finite modules.
 Moreover, the map $f$ is injective in its $\psi$-eigenspace as $\psi \neq \omega$.

 The $\psi$-eigenspaces of $\mf{X}$, $I_\mf{p}$ and $I_{\bar{\mf{p}}}$ are of rank one over $\Lambda_\psi = \mathcal{O}_\psi\ps{\Gamma}$.
 They need not be free, but the key point is that their reflexive hulls are.
 The main conjecture for imaginary quadratic fields proven by Rubin \cite{Rubin1, Rubin2} (see also \cite{Kings}) implies that the $p$-adic $L$-function $\mc{L}_{\bar{\mf{p}}, \psi }$ in $\Lambda_{W} = W\ps{\Gamma}$ generates the image of the map